 Unconditional promises to give ("pledges") are recorded as receivables and revenues within the appropriate net asset category, all of which will be collected within one year.
-See Note F for more information on pledges.

 Allowance for Doubtful Accounts

 St. John's Hospice continually monitors accounts receivable for collectability issues.
 The allowance is based upon management's judgment and is determined by considering a number of factors, including the length of time accounts receivable are past due, St. John's Hospice's previous loss history, the nature of the service provided and other pertinent factors.
 St. John's Hospice writes off accounts receivable when they become uncollectible, and payments subsequently received on such receivables are credited to the allowance for doubtful accounts.